Resource library

 Curiosity Hooks

-Use these when you want people to lean in and wait for the answer.
+Use these when you want people waiting for the next line.

 2. Why this simple change gets watched longer